richardhopton/smartbed-mqtt/README.md

 - Buttons to trigger the presets
 - Button for under bed lights

-## Possible future features:

-- Buttons/Cover to control raising and lowering head/feet
+- Covers to control motors for raising, lowering, and stopping the back & legs

 ## Notes